Romandre/BullsCowsGame_UE4/README.md

 During this game development I’ve learned basics of navigating and operating in Unreal Engine program.
 Also, I’ve learned assets/objects adding and editing using available tools.
 As for actual development, I’ve got the general understanding of the UE C++ syntax specifics and learned about:

-- actors and components;
+- Actors and components;
 - UE project basic structure;
-- defining functions and methods with child variables;
+- Defining functions and methods with child variables;
-- a variety of UE specific variable types declarations, like FString and int32;
+- A variety of UE specific variable types declarations, like FString and int32;
-- building and compiling the code.
+- Building and compiling the code.

 <br />
 Features implemented by my own outside the scope of the course: